Junior Calypso Monarch.

 The Scotiabank Junior Calypso Monarch competition takes place during Barbados' largest annual national festival, Crop Over.
 Hosted by the National Cultural Foundation (NCF), the event also serves as a developmental programme, where participants are exposed to more than just the competition aspect of the programme.
 They benefit from mentorship and vocal training through scheduled workshops, allowing them to receive guidance and sharpen their craft, and also understand the intricacies of calypso, its roots and legacy.
 The coaching sessions also highlight the elements of performance, songwriting skills, costuming, stage presentation and stage lighting, to name a few.

-NCF has demonstrated its commitment to stimulating and facilitating the development of the country's rich culture and Scotiabank (Barbados) Ltd is proud to be a partner for more than 20 years, enabling young children to unlock their potential and become well-rounded individuals.
+NCF has demonstrated its commitment to stimulating and facilitating the development of the country's rich culture and Scotiabank (Barbados) Ltd is proud to be a partner for more than 25 years, enabling youth to unlock their potential and become well-rounded individuals.

 Want to get involved or request more info?